tarunkumar519/blog/content/posts/Customise Your Jellyfin Media Server.md

 Well, Jellyfin can do this too !

 There is a plugin called jellyfin-plugin-intros from [dkanada](https://github.com/dkanada), you can get it [here](https://github.com/dkanada/jellyfin-plugin-intros).
 Follow the instructions in there to install it.
 This plugin is designed to play intros only from the website prerolls.video or any video from vimeo.
-Well, there are many trailers, TV spots for Movies, Shows on Vimeo already, We can upload our own TV-sports and trailers to Vimeo too and put those into this plugin.
+Well, there are many trailers, TV spots for Movies, Shows on Vimeo already, We can upload our own TV-spots and trailers to Vimeo too and put those into this plugin.

 Vimeo provides 5GB free storage which is plenty for just TV-spots or Trailers stuff.
 You upload something and get the Vimeo ID from the URL or share URL for the vimeo video.